Lazio-Napoli Betting Odds and Preview: Goals Aplenty In Serie A’s Match of the Weekend

 Lazio can thank Napoli for their misfortune, as the Partenopei won both meetings between the teams 4-1 last season.
 In fact, Napoli have won each of their last five trips to Rome, but Ancelotti knows that Simone Inzaghi’s side have the tools to hurt them.

 Lazio has been able to keep hold of Sergej Milinkovic-Savic to this point, which is a huge positive for Inzaghi.
 Milinkovic-Savic will help lead an attack that boasts Ciro Immobile, who will be aiming for back-to-back top scorer awards.

 The loss, however, of star centre-back Stefan de Vrij will wound a defense that, as mentioned, was far from watertight previously, so the goal-line markets certainly represent the best angle here.

 Napoli have scored two or more goals in six of the last seven meetings between the sides, in five of their last six away to Lazio and 14 times across their five-game winning streak in this fixture (2.8 per game).

-I’d be confident enough of a repeat, and while that doesn’t necessarily mean that Ancelotti will get off to a winning start against a side of Lazio’s potency, a price of +108 from Bookmaker on Napoli to score over 1.5 goals would be my tip for what should be a fantastic game in the capital.
+I’d be confident enough of a repeat, and while that doesn’t necessarily mean that Ancelotti will get off to a winning start against a side of Lazio’s potency, a price of +108 on Napoli to score over 1.5 goals would be my tip for what should be a fantastic game in the capital.